Manjunathbabu26/FRT-project/README.md

 ## Features and Functionalities 😃

-- Attractive interface in starting
+- Attractive interface in home page.
--responsive UI
+-responsive UI.
 - Good effects.
-- Web site contains aesthetically pleasing visuals.
+- Web site contains  visuals like treating the patients.
-- Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
+- Has collection of many web pages including Home, About Us, department,contact,healthmate bot and information about hospital.
-- User can know about health information through this website.
+- User can know about information about hospital and how to contact them through this website.
-- Included the feedback Survey form to increase the scope of improvement -Bot called healthmate
+-includes a bot called healthmate

 ## Screenshots